 An expert analysis of passenger vehicle safety trends has revealed some interesting and disturbing facts.

 An expert analysis of passenger vehicle safety trends conducted by the National Highway Traffic Safety Administration (NHTSA) has revealed some interesting and disturbing facts.
-In this post, St. Louis car accident lawyer will discuss key results of this analysis.

 What is a “passenger vehicle”?